(An Introduction for Beginners.)

 Regular builders know that new motherboards and other components come boxed with their drivers supplied on a DVD.
 They also know that it’s usually sensible to ignore the contents of the DVD and get the latest and newest versions of software straight from the manufacturer’s website.

-An Operating System like Windows can supply the minimum driver requirements to get our PCs up and running, but not everything is guaranteed to be supplied by the OS.
+An Operating System like Windows can supply the minimum driver requirements to get our PCs up and running, but not everything is guaranteed to be provided by the OS.

-So, if you’re building your first and only PC, and your motherboard’s ethernet (internet connection) driver only exists on the supplied DVD, then you might have trouble connecting to the internet – if you don’t have a DVD player with which to access and install that internet driver.
+If you’re building your first and only PC, and Windows doesn’t have your motherboard’s ethernet (internet connection) driver, you might have trouble connecting online – if you don’t have a DVD player to access and install that internet driver.

-(Drivers are like instructions or code that helps to connect hardware with software or software with software.)
+(Drivers are like instructions or code that helps to synchronize hardware with software or software with software.)

-The operating system (OS) is the main software and interface on your computer.
+The operating system (OS) is the controlling software and interface on your computer.
 Most people who build a PC install Windows 10.
 Windows 7 is no longer supported.
 If you want to go the free route, you can install one of the many versions of Linux.
-You might be able to install macOS if you have very specific hardware.
+You might be able to install macOS if you have particular hardware.

 Gaming peripherals can be inexpensive and fun, adding a level of realistic control to your favorite game or simulator.

-To find out about the performance and reputation of your computer parts, you can visit hardware sites or online shopping sites that have tests or customer reviews.
+To find out how good computer parts are, you can visit hardware sites or online shopping sites that have tests or customer reviews.

 A site like Tom’s Hardware offers performance charts for CPUs, GPUs, and other components.